 Here’s a quick breakdown of the categories:

 Nashville’s Newest- This focuses on artists making music in Nashville with new releases either out or coming out.
-As a Nashville-based operation, we want to help promote the hometown musicians working hard as best we can.
-Priority goes to the locals.
+It can also include unique music events, music business spotlights, streams, and so on.
+Priority goes to Music Mecca’s hometown.

-Around The Block- The same as above, except these focus on artists from all over the country and the world for that matter.
+Around The Block- The same as above, except these focus on artists from all over, namely within North America and Europe.
 We are a part of Submit Hub and ReverbNation, and get lots of artist submissions through those outlets on top of the other avenues in which we connect with artists.